moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 ## done - make the messages column scrollable  so that when lots of messages you can see them all.
   * also, the messages column should always auto-scroll to the bottom so that  users can see the latest messages.
-## users should be able to delete their messages only, so show delete icon next to my message only
+## done - users should be able to delete their messages only, so show delete icon next to my message only
 Effort 3 - i worked on this task for almost three hours in aim to figure out what to fix. details are provided in the files

-## user profile edit page: "Photo URL" - it is a file, no? not a URL?
+## done - user profile edit page: "Photo URL" - it is a file, no? not a URL?
 Edit field title to be more accurate.
 Impact 2 "don't make the user think"
 Effort 2: uploading file with firebase is more complex than expected, but i think effort 2 is appropriate.

+## done - user profile, upon change username, if there are no messages yet, the username under Connected Users does not change upon save.
+However, if there are messages by the user, then username does change in all places.
+* to test this, remove all messages for a user and change the user name.
+Upon save of the new user name, you should see the new user name under Connected Users.
+Impact 3 - user must always see the change, otherwise user will waste time wondering why that cant see the change and assume that app is buggy/broken.
+Effort 2